BISD School Board Approves a Capital Levy Measure for the February 2019 Election

 - Replace Blakely Elementary

-- Replace the 100 Building at Bainbridge High School (including its performing arts space)
+- Replace the 100 Building at Bainbridge High School (including its auditorium space)

 - Provide funding for essential renovation district-wide

 Since the time of the 2016 bond’s approval, the greater Seattle region has experienced a construction boom which has resulted in increased prices for labor and materials.
 This escalation, coupled with state funding that didn’t fully materialize and new building codes, have resulted in a funding shortfall for BISD projects identified in the 2016 Bond.

 At its October 11, 2018, School Board Meeting, the board was presented with a recommendation from the Superintendent’s Advisory Workgroup (SAW).
 SAW worked through the summer analyzing BISD’s construction funding shortfall, evaluating possible solutions, factoring in public opinion and finally, developing a recommendation.
 SAW recommended that $15 million would provide sufficient funding to cover the 100 Building at BHS, as well as provide funding for essential renovations district-wide through 2025.

 BISD isn’t the only school district facing a construction funding shortfall.
 In February 2018 Bellingham Public Schools went to the voters for a $155 million bond, of which $19.5 million was to complete bond projects already funded by voters.
 (Voters overwhelmingly supported Bellingham Public Schools’ bond request.)

 At its October 25, 2018, School Board Meeting, the board also approved the schematic design for the 100 Building at BHS.
 The new design helps enhance security by consolidating the campus.
 Construction for the new Blakely Elementary began last spring and the new building is slated to open in the fall of 2019.